 Plans were announced for the development of a new sports marina, several docks, a new neighborhood to house the athletes –The Olympic Village– and two skyscrapers: Hotel Arts, one amazing hotel with great views & Mapfre Tower.

 In preparation for the Olympic Games, Barcelona went through the most dramatic makeover in recent history.
 As a result, the city turned into a true Mediterranean city by opening its doors to the sea.

 Redefining the Barcelona skyline

 The image of the two skyscrapers and Frank Gehry’s golden fish became the symbol of the Olympic Port.
-Besides redefining the Barcelona skyline, it also became one of the most exciting areas of the city, with plenty of leisure activities to choose from.
+Besides redefining the Barcelona skyline, it also became one of the most exciting areas of the city, especially during the warmer months, with plenty of summer activities to choose from.